Leon S. Kennedy: Concept and design

-Resident Evil 2

-Leon Scott Kennedy, an American of Italian descent, was introduced as one of two playable protagonists, alongside college student Claire Redfield, in Capcom's 1998 survival horror video game Resident Evil 2.
-Although the game's creative director Hideki Kamiya preferred "blunt, tough-guy type[s]", he created Leon as "someone with weaknesses" to differentiate him from Chris Redfield and thus take the game in a different direction than its predecessor.
-In the first prototype of Resident Evil 2 Leon was conceived as a veteran Raccoon City police officer.
-During the game's development, writer Noboru Sugimura was brought in to overhaul the story, which he believed lacked depth and conceptual coherence.
-Sugimura significantly overhauled the game and re-conceptualized Leon as a young rookie.
-According to the game's manual, Leon arrives late to his job due to a fight with his girlfriend; Kamiya stated this was inspired by an episode from his own life that occurred during the game's development.
-Leon's final look in the game was designed by the artists Isao Ohishi and Ryoji Shimogama.
+Leon Scott Kennedy, an American of Italian descent, was introduced as one of two playable protagonists in Capcom's 1998 survival horror video game Resident Evil 2.
+Although Hideki Kamiya, the game's creative director, preferred "blunt, tough-guy type[s]", he created Leon as "someone with weaknesses" to differentiate him from Chris Redfield and a departure from the first game's approach.
+Kamiya stated Leon is named after the film Léon: The Professional (1994).
+In the first prototype of Resident Evil 2 (often called Resident Evil 1.5), Leon is depicted as a veteran Raccoon City police officer.
+Noboru Sugimura, who was hired to rewrite the story, reworked Leon as a young, newly recruited officer; he believed the existing version of the character lacked depth and coherence.
+According to the game's manual, Leon arrives late to his first day of work due to a fight with his girlfriend, a detail Kamiya said was inspired by his own experience.
+The artists Isao Ohishi and Ryoji Shimogama designed Leon's final in-game appearance.

-In the remake of Resident Evil 2 (2019), Leon's design was adjusted to better match the more-photorealistic setting; for example, Leon no longer wears large shoulder pads, which were added to distinguish his original, low-polygon model.
-During the course of the original Resident Evil 2, Leon develops an ambiguous romance with the mercenary and spy Ada Wong and they save each other's lives throughout the game.
-For the 2019 remake, the creative team decided to dedicate more time on developing Leon's relationship with Ada, as they felt their relationship had progressed too quickly in the original game.
-Executive producer Jun Takeuchi suggested the kiss between Ada and Leon occur earlier in the remake, which Kamiya said "makes Ada feel more manipulative of Leon".
+In the 2019 remake of Resident Evil 2, Leon was redesigned to better match the game's more-photorealistic setting.
+For example, his large shoulder pads, which were originally used to emphasize his low‑polygon model, were removed.
+During the original Resident Evil 2, Leon develops an ambiguous romance with the mercenary and spy Ada Wong, and they repeatedly save each other's lives.
+For the remake, the creative team, who felt the relationship in the 1998 original game progresses too quickly, decided to spend more time on the two characters' interactions.
+Executive producer Jun Takeuchi suggested their kiss should occur earlier in the story to make Ada seem more manipulative of Leon.